han55776/Convergence_React_Native/README.md

 Bonus / optional: Use Expo to distribute the build to someone on our team

-        - Yes (All Dev environments are at Expo.
+        - Yes (All Dev environments are implemented at Expo.
 Android, IOS, Web OK)